ToniChaz/moviemania/README.md

         cd ../backend
         ```

-    - Edit the `config.php` file and update the database credentials.
+    - Edit the `includes/db.php` file and update the database credentials.

 6. Start your PHP server.
 ```sh